 The multiple-talented Alessandro Mendini has made an essential contribution to the expression and development of postmodern design and re-design becoming one of Italy’s most prominent architects, designers and critics.
-Discover the colorful collections he designed for makers Corsi Design Factory and Post design.
+Remember today this great Master who renewed the made in Italy design production and discover the colorful collections he designed for makers Corsi Design Factory and Post design.

 He has been editor of Casabella and Domus and founded the magazines Modo (1977) and Ollo (1988).